sajidinfo/Interviews/UpdatedQuestions/01-ScreeningRound.md

 ### 1. Tell me about yourself.
 **Answer:**
-I’m Sajid Mohammad, a Full Stack Developer with over 4 years of experience in the software development lifecycle, including analysis, design, development, testing, and deployment.
-My expertise lies in the MEAN stack (MongoDB, Express.js, Angular, Node.js), with additional proficiency in MSSQL, MySQL, and DevOps tools like Jenkins and Docker.
-I’m skilled in building responsive frontends with Bootstrap 5 and Angular, and robust backend APIs with Express.js and NestJS using TypeScript.
-Currently, I work at SecurEyes Techno Services Pvt.
-Ltd., developing Third-Party Risk Management (TPRM) software.
+I’m Sajid Mohammad, a Full Stack Developer with 4 years of experience in the software development lifecycle, including analysis, design, development, testing, and deployment.
+Proficient in the MEAN stack (MongoDB, Express.js, Angular, Node.js), with additional proficiency in NestJS,Electron.js, MSSQL, MySQL, and DevOps tools like CI/CD Pipelines in Jenkins and Docker.
+I have worked on more than 30 projects, building secure and scalable web applications and softwares.
+Currently, I’m working at SecurEyes Techno Services Pvt.
+Ltd. in benglure, where I am working as a full stack developer for TPRM.

 ---

 ### 2. Why should we hire you?
 **Answer:**
 I am passionate about software development.
-I have three years of experience and my problem-solving skills, ability to work with modern technologies, and dedication to delivering high-quality code make me a strong fit for this role.
+I have 4 years of experience and my problem-solving skills, ability to work with modern technologies, and dedication to delivering high-quality code make me a strong fit for this role.
 I am eager to apply my knowledge and help your company achieve its software development goals efficiently.

 ---